 Yes, if someone clicks your ad but doesn’t perform a ‘conversion’ action, you don’t pay.
-But optimising your ads for successful conversions is usually quite different to ads optimised for clicks or impressions.
+But optimizing your ads for successful conversions is usually quite different from ads optimized for clicks or impressions.

 We’re looking at proper BOFU (bottom of the funnel) positioning here, so using CPA to bid on Google or Microsoft Ads means a solid understanding of your market and what will drive conversions.